Languages in the community - welcoming Ukrainian families to Edinburgh

 Funded by Edinburgh Global and the University’s Department for Social Responsibility and Sustainability, she was able to secure 12 summer holiday club places for Ukrainian refugee children in the city and, working with seven student volunteers, to support the children to participate.

-Since the start of the new academic year in September 2022, she has organised befriending and language exchange between young Ukrainians and Russian Studies students and is about to start language and exam support for Ukrainian pupils at a local authority High School.
+Over the following academic year, she has organised befriending and language exchange between young Ukrainians and Russian Studies students and language and exam support for Ukrainian pupils at a local authority High School.

 She has also been running a small-scale music project together with an Edinburgh-based independent school providing piano tuition and language support to Ukrainian children.